-Note: There are two slightly different versions of the federal poverty measure-the poverty thresholds (updated annually by the U.S. Bureau of the Census) and the poverty guidelines (updated annually by HHS).
+There are two slightly different versions of the federal poverty measure - the poverty thresholds (updated annually by the U.S. Bureau of the Census) and the poverty guidelines (updated annually by HHS).
 If your ADAP already uses one of these measures, use that to report this data item.
 Otherwise, HRSA HAB recommends and prefers that your ADAP use the HHS poverty guidelines to collect and report it.
-For more information on poverty measures and to see the 2019 HHS Poverty Guidelines, go to https://aspe.hhs.gov/poverty-guidelines.
+For more information on poverty measures and to see the 2020 HHS Poverty Guidelines.